-I think that if you want to live this lifestyle, you have to roll with the punches, not expect anything, just come with good intentions and be ready for anything to happen.
-I lived in Asia, and the one good thing about Asia is it’s chaotic, and you never know what’s going to happen around the corner so you have to be happy with change but also come with a positive attitude and you’ll meet some amazing people.
+If you want to live this lifestyle, you have to roll with the punches, and learn not expect anything.
+Come with good intentions and be ready for anything to happen.
+I lived in Asia, and the one good thing about Asia is it’s chaotic, and you never know what’s going to happen around the corner, so you have to be happy with change but also come with a positive attitude and you’ll meet some amazing people.

 What goals do you have for the future of your business?

-I’m one month in, and one cool thing I’ve already started, I started a club every Tuesday, for digital nomads, we call ourselves the #girlbosses.
-It’s people who live that laptop lifestyle.
+I’m one month in, and one cool thing I’ve already started is a club for digital nomads.
+We call ourselves the #girlbosses.
+It’s a group of women who live the laptop lifestyle.
 We all get together on a Tuesday, and we talk about our goals for the week because sometimes it can be quite lonely when you’re carrying around your laptop all the time.
-We go to our favorite cafes or restaurants, we’ll eat good food and talk about what our goals are in general, and we’ll encourage each other, and we’ll talk about the things that are holding us back in our business and how we can help each other out.
+We go to our favorite cafes or restaurants.
+We eat good food and talk about what our goals are in general, and we’ll encourage each other, and we’ll talk about the things that are holding us back in our business and how we can help each other out.

 Where did you meet your goal setting girls?

 It’s all friends and then friends of friends.
 They’re all international, it’s incredible.
-Somehow it’s grown to seven people, but it’s just a great way to network, and for some reason, we keep getting more and more people who want to be part of the group!
+Somehow it’s grown to seven people, but it’s just a great way to network, and we keep getting more and more people who want to be part of the group!